 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-An elegant 17th-century manor house built from local Ham Hill stone that overlooks the most delightful formal garden.
-Visitors will not only feel like the lord and lady of the manor, they can also enjoy spectacular views over the network of garden rooms and explore its glories 'out of hours'.
-The four-bedroom house retains many of its original features, such as leaded windows.
-The kitchen is dominated by a huge Aga and a large open fire is the centrepiece of the sitting room.
+An elegant 17th century house built from local Ham Hill stone that overlooks the most delightful formal garden.
+Visitors will not only feel like the lord and lady of the manor, they can also enjoy spectacular views out over the network of garden rooms and explore its glories ‘out of hours’.
+Part of the house has been used to create a four bedroom holiday property which retains much of its original features, such as leaded windows.
+You can explore the rest of the house during the opening hours.
+The kitchen is dominated by a huge Aga and an open fire is the centre piece of the sitting room.

 Tintinhull Gardens is available as a venue for civil wedding ceremonies.
 They offer a picturesque setting alongside the intimate Summer House which overlooks the peaceful Pool garden.

 The cottage's layout

 - Ground floor

 - Entrance, utility room, kitchen/dining room, small hallway leading to drawing room.